 1. (Final adoption by local legislative body only.)

-I hereby certify that the local law annexed hereto, designated as Local Law No. of 2023 of the (County)(City)(Village)(Village) of Montgomery was duly passed by the Board of Trustees of the Village of Montgomety on, in accordance with the applicable provisions of law.

-2.- (Passage by local legislative body with approval, no disapproval or repassage after disapproval - by the Elective Chief Executive Officer.)

-I hereby certify that the local law annexed hereto, designated as local law No. of 20 of the (County)(City)(Village)(Village) of was duly passed by the on 20, and was (approved)(not

-(Name of Legislative body) approved) (repassed after- disapproval) by the and was deemed duly adopted- 11 , , (Elective Chief Executive Officer) on 20 in accordance with the applicable provisions of law.

-I hereby certify that the local law annexed h nereto, designated as local law No. of 20 (əf the (County)(City)(Village)(Village) of was duly passed -by the on 20 , and was (approved) (not- (Name of Legislative body) (( approved) (repassed after disapproval) by the on 2
+I hereby certify that the local law annexed hereto, designated as Local Law No of 2023 of the (County)(City)(Village)(Village) of Montgomery was duly passed by the Board of Trustees of the Village of Montgomery on, in accordance with the applicable provisions of law.
+2. (Passage by local legislative body with approval, no disapproval or repassage after disapprova by the Elective Chief Executive Officer.)
+I hereby certify that the local law annexed hereto, designated as local law No. of 20 of the (County)(City)(Village)(Village) ofwas duly passed by theon - (Name of Lexislative body) approved) (repassed after disapproval) by the and was deemed duly adopted (Elective Chief Executive Officer) on20in accordance with the applicable provisions of law.
+3. (Final adoption by referendum.)
+I hereby certify that the local law annexed hereto, designated as local law No. of 20 of the (County)(City)(Village)(Village) ofwas duly passed by the on, and was (approved)(not (Name of Legislative body) approved) (repassed after disapproval) by the on on 20 Such local law was submitted to the people by reason of a (mandatory)(permissive) referendum, and received the affirmative vote of a majority of the qualified electors voting thereon at the (general)(special)(annual) election held or

-(Elective Chief Executive Officer)

-Such local law was submitted to the people by reason of a (mandatory)(permissive) referendum, and received the affirmative vote of a majority of the qualified electors voting thereon at the (general)(special)(annual) election held on 20, in accordance with the applicable provisions of law.